 The lenders that do market this type of product will adopt the following criteria:

-- The guarantor must be a blood relation eg., parents, brother or sister
+- The guarantor must be a blood relation (for example, their parents, brother or sister)

 - Any other mortgages or loans that the guarantor has will be taken into account under the affordability assessment.

-As Independent Mortgages Advisers, ESPC Mortgages can help with all aspects of understanding your budget, applying for a mortgage and dealing with the relevant insurance requirements.
-Pop in for a no obligation chat with myself or another member of the team at our Edinburgh Information Centre or give us a call on 0131 253 2920.
+As independent mortgage advisers, ESPC Mortgages can help with all aspects of understanding your budget, applying for a mortgage and dealing with the relevant insurance requirements.
+Give us a call on 0131 253 2920.

 The information contained in this article is provided in good faith.
 Whilst every care has been taken in the preparation of the information, no responsibility is accepted for any errors which, despite our precautions, it may contain.
 No individual mortgage advice is given, nor intended to be given in this article.